 As an engineer by training, I had to find a solution, and did as is described in my first book: Natural Process: That Environmental Laws May Serve the Laws of Nature.
-With the ideas developed for that book, I went on to obtain the first patent for a free-market environmental management business method, primarily as a means to keep said corporate-sponsored government juggernaut from deriving monopoly profits by doing it first (it constitutes "prior art" against the carbon trading patent, now owned by Fannie Mae... yes, your electric power bill is being used to bail out the mortgage meltdown).
+With the ideas developed for that book, I went on to obtain the first patent for a free-market environmental management business method, primarily as a means to keep said corporatesponsored government juggernaut from deriving monopoly profits by doing it first (it constitutes "prior art" against the carbon trading patent, now owned by Fannie Mae... yes, your electric power bill is to be used to bail out the mortgage meltdown).

-Once the book was out, I knew that if I was claiming to have a better way to manage the environment, our property had to be such an inarguably wonderful restoration that I could never be regarded as a hypocrite by anyone.
+Once the book was out, I knew that since I was claiming to have a better way to manage the environment our property had to be such an inarguable paragon of restoration that I could never be regarded as a hypocrite, by anyone.
 Hence, our project at home was rededicated to attaining that level of excellence.
+So I cluelessly set arbitrary standards of attainment; i.e., perfection.
 At the time, I had no idea how demanding detailed restoration work would be (particularly in grasslands).
 I had read enough about "habitat restoration" that I honestly thought lots of other people were doing this kind of work.
-I had no idea that our family would achieve results that are unprecedented in this region (if not the world), but that is what I am being told by people who should know.
+I had no idea that our family would achieve results that are apparently unprecedented in this region (if not the world), but that is what I am being told by people who know more about such things than I do.